She pulled me to the side while the rest of the class made their way onto the playground for recess.

 “Whatchu got there loser?
 You got the whole library there?”

-He cocked his arm back to knock the books out of my hand.
+He began to cock his arm back to knock the books out of my hand.

 I cowered and braced for the impact…

 Out in the distance there was a shout:

 It was my older brother Alfie barreling down the street towards us.

 “We was just playing Alfie, calm down“, he demurred.

 “What did I tell you about messing with my brother?”